DrDiazHurtado/DrDiazHurtado/README.md

 ## Contributions

-I actively contribute to various open-source projects and communities.
+I actively contribute to various communities.
 You can check out my contributions on my GitHub profile and connect with me on [LinkedIn]([your-linkedin-profile](https://www.linkedin.com/in/marcos-diaz-hurtado-0689a4182/)) if you'd like to collaborate or discuss anything related to programming and technology.

 Thanks again for stopping by, and I hope you find something inspiring or useful here.
 Happy coding!